CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    ![In the Workload view with the API deployment highlighted.](media/HS3.png "API deployment is now healthy")

 ### Task 3: Configure Horizontal Autoscaling for AKS pods

-   In this task you will be configuring the Horizontal Autoscaling for your AKS pods
+In this task you will be configuring the Horizontal Autoscaling for your AKS pods.

-1. Navigate back to your windows command shell
+1. Navigate back to your windows command shell.

 1. Run the below command to configure the Horizontal autoscaling for you apiProducts pods